Danish String Quartet: History

-Violinists Frederik Øland and Rune Tonsgaard Sørensen and violist Asbjørn Nørgaard met as children at a Danish music summer camp where they played both football and music together, eventually making the transition into a serious string quartet in their teens and studying at Copenhagen's Royal Academy of Music.
-At the time the name of the group was The Young Danish String Quartet.
-In 2008, the three Danes were joined by Norwegian cellist Fredrik Schøyen Sjölin and changed the group's name to Danish String Quartet, removing the word Young.
-The quartet was primarily taught and mentored by Professor Tim Frederiksen and has participated in master classes with the Tokyo and Emerson String Quartets, Alasdair Tait, Paul Katz, Hugh Maguire, Levon Chilingirian and Gábor Takács-Nagy.

-Since 2007, the group has curated its own annual festival, DSQ Festival, in Copenhagen.
-2016 marked the beginning of Series of Four, the quartet's new concert series in the concert hall of The Royal Danish Academy of Music.

-In 2013, the quartet began a three-year appointment at the Chamber Music Society of Lincoln Center's CMS Two Program.
-The quartet was named a BBC Radio 3 New Generation Artist for 2013-15 and Ensemble of the Year by Musical America in 2019.
+Violinists Frederik Øland and Rune Tonsgaard Sørensen and violist Asbjørn Nørgaard first met as children at a Danish music summer camp, where they played both football and music together.
+They later formed a serious string quartet during their teens while studying at the Royal Academy of Music, Copenhagen.
+At that time, the ensemble was known as the Young Danish String Quartet.
+In 2008, the group was joined by Norwegian cellist Fredrik Schøyen Sjölin, prompting a change of name to the Danish String Quartet.
+The quartet’s primary teacher and mentor was Tim Frederiksen, and they have taken part in master classes with the Tokyo and Emerson String Quartets, Alasdair Tait, Paul Katz, Hugh Maguire, Levon Chilingirian, and Gábor Takács-Nagy.
+Since 2007, the ensemble has curated its own annual event, the DSQ Festival, in Copenhagen.
+In 2016, they launched Series of Four, their concert series held in the concert hall of the Royal Danish Academy of Music.
+In 2013, the quartet began a three-year appointment as members of the Chamber Music Society of Lincoln Center's CMS Two Program.
+They were named a BBC Radio 3 New Generation Artist ensemble for 2013–15, and Musical America named them Ensemble of the Year in 2019.
+In 2024, the quartet released its third folk-music album, Keel Road.